 The tour was led around the narrow tunnels, about 3 blocks, where the guide provided humorous anecdotes about the happenings during the late 1880’s in Seattle.
 Ruminates of furniture, signs and other assorted building materials were scattered about, painting a picture for us of how life was once lived.

 The tour concluded back at the gift shop in typical consumerism fashion.
 The tour was full of interesting facts and solidified my want to return for the Underworld tour.
-The Underworld tour apparently tours different spots and of course contains crass stories that is always enjoyable to hear that side of history.
-Tickets can be purchased online and are recommended purchasing before arriving as tours can sometimes sell out.
-The Bill Speidel’s Underground Tour office is located in Pioneer Square at 608 First Ave.
+The Underworld tour apparently tours different spots and of course contains crass stories that are always enjoyable to hear that side of history.